nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/BitcasaRESTUtility.rst

 .. java:method:: public String sha1(String s, String keyString) throws UnsupportedEncodingException, NoSuchAlgorithmException, InvalidKeyException
    :outertype: BitcasaRESTUtility

+   Creates a sha1 encoding.

-   :param s:
+   :param s: The encoding value.
-   :param keyString:
+   :param keyString: The encoding key.
-   :throws UnsupportedEncodingException:
+   :throws UnsupportedEncodingException: If encoding not supported.
-   :throws NoSuchAlgorithmException:
+   :throws NoSuchAlgorithmException: If the algorithm does not exist.
-   :throws InvalidKeyException:
+   :throws InvalidKeyException: If the key provided is invalid.
+   :return: The encoded value.